nitzanpap/auto-tab-groups/README.md

 <!-- Allows grouping tabs by domain, auto-grouping -->

 - 🪄 Group tabs automatically by domain name.
-- 🔄 Toggle auto-grouping on/off.
+- 🔄 Toggle auto-grouping (on/off).
+- 🔄 Toggle only applying to new tabs (on/off).

 ## Planned Features